geo-smart/deep-snow/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion that would make this project better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

-Fork the Project
+1. Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
+2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+4. Push to the Branch (git push origin feature/AmazingFeature)
+5. Open a Pull Request

 ## Collaborators
 * Quinn Brencher, gbrench@uw.edu